tkw1536/PreJsPy/README.rst

   parser.getUnaryOperators() // gets an array of unary operators parser.setUnaryOperators(ary) // sets an array of unary operators

-  parser.getBinaryOperators() // returns an object mapping binary operators to their precendency parser.setBinaryOperators(ary) // sets the binary operators to precendence mapping
+  parser.getBinaryOperators() // returns an object mapping binary operators to their precedence parser.setBinaryOperators(ary) // sets the binary operators to precedence mapping

   parser.parse(s) // parses a string into a AST